List of irredentist claims or disputes: Serbia

 Serbian irredentism is manifested in Greater Serbia, the Serbian nationalist ideology.
 Greater Serbia consists of Serbia, North Macedonia, Bosnia and Herzegovina, Montenegro and large parts of Croatia.
 Used in the context of the Yugoslav wars, however, the Serbian struggle for Serbs to remain united in one country does not quite fit the term "irredentism".
 In the 19th century, Pan-Serbism sought to unite all of the Serb people across the Balkans, under Ottoman and Habsburg rule.
 Some intellectuals sought to unite all South Slavs (regardless of religion) into a Serbian state.
 Serbia had gained independence from the Ottoman Empire in 1878.
 Bosnia and Herzegovina, annexed by the Austrians in 1908, was viewed of as a part of the Serbian homeland.
 Serbia directed its territorial aspirations to the south, as the north and west was held by Austria.
 Macedonia was divided between Serbia, Bulgaria and Greece after the Balkan Wars.

 In 1914, aspirations were directed towards Austria-Hungary.
 A government policy sought to incorporate all Serb-inhabited areas, and other South Slavic areas, thereby laying the foundation of Yugoslavia.
 With the establishment of the Kingdom of Serbs, Croats and Slovenes (later Yugoslavia), the Serbs now lived united in one country.
 During the breakup of Yugoslavia, the Serb political leadership in break-away Croatia and Bosnia and Herzegovina declared their territories to be part of the Federal Republic of Yugoslavia (Serbia and Montenegro).

 The project of unification of Serb-inhabited areas in Croatia and Bosnia and Herzegovina during the Yugoslav Wars (see United Serb Republic) ultimately failed.
 The Croatian Operation Storm ended large-scale combat and captured most of the Republic of Serbian Krajina, while the Dayton Agreement ended the Bosnian War.
 Bosnia and Herzegovina was established as a federal republic, made up by two separate entities, one being Serb-inhabited Republika Srpska.
 There has since been calls by Bosnian Serb politicians for the secession of Republika Srpska, and possible unification with Serbia.

 After the Kosovo War (1998–99), Kosovo became a UN protectorate, still de jure part of Serbia.
 The Albanian-majority Kosovo assembly unilaterally declared the independence of Kosovo in 2008, and its status since is disputed.

 Sweden

 The Åland islands were disputed at one point, due to it having a population that overwhelmingly speaks Swedish.

+Ukraine

+Greater Ukraine refers to claims made by some Ukrainian nationalist groups to territory outside of Ukraine which they consider part of the Ukrainian national homeland.